Every example on this page runs end-to-end with a single command. The

 What it demonstrates:

-- SPAWN / DESPAWN / UPDATE through the brokered runtime surface
+- SPAWN / DESPAWN / UPDATE through the gated runtime surface

 - ADD_COMPONENT / REMOVE_COMPONENT with archetype migration at tick boundaries